OpenMDAO/OpenMDAO-Framework/docs/user-guide/userguide_script.rst

 *Drivers*
 ~~~~~~~~~~~~~~~~~~

-Drivers are generally iterative solvers such as optimizers that operate on
+Drivers are generally iterative solvers, such as optimizers, that operate on
 their respective workflow until certain conditions are met.
 OpenMDAO comes with
 several drivers that are distributable (i.e., either open source or
 public domain.)